GeotrekCE/Geotrek-rando-v3/docs/deployment.md

 git push vercel main
 ```

-## Preproduction environment
+## Production environment

-On this environment, we deploy the PWA as a regular Geotrek-rando administrator would.
+We deploy a new packaged image on the registry.

 ### Prerequisite